 Small Savings Schemes Interest Rates Revised For 4th Quarter (January-March) Of Financial Year 2017-18

-Government has revised the interest rates on popular Small Savings Schemes for the 4th Quarter of the Current Financial Year 2017-18.
-Last Year, Government had decided to align the small savings interest rates with the relevant market rates of Government Securities.
+Government has revised the popular Small Savings Schemes interest rates for the 4th Quarter of the Current Financial Year 2017-18.
+Last Year, Government had decided to align the small savings schemes interest rates with the relevant market rates of Government Securities.
 The rates are now recalibrated every quarter in order to maintain it at par with the current market rates.
 The interest rates on Small Savings Schemes are slightly higher as compared to rates offered by Banks.
 The Central Bank (RBI) had been clamoring for revision in rates as it is leading to distortion in rate structure.
 Government is trying to provide a level playing field to the Banks by aligning the deposit rates to the market rates.
 The slashing of rates will bring disappointment among people as it will lower return on some of the popular investment schemes.

 The 0.2% rate cut has been announced for the last quarter.
 The rates have been falling rather frequently in the last few quarters.
 Despite the rate cuts, investment in Public Provident Fund (PPF) and other investment schemes remains attractive when compared with other fixed return instruments.
 In my opinion, Individuals should look at other lucrative investment options as Mutual Funds and Bonds.